simplex-chat/simplex-chat/docs/rfcs/2022-08-10-incognito-connections.md

 ### Option 1 - random profile

-Add nullable field `incognito_profile_id` to `connections` table - `incognitoProfile: Maybe Profile` in `Connection` type; when connection is created as incognito on API call, random profile is created and saved to `profiles` table.
+Add nullable field `custom_user_profile_id` to `connections` table - `incognitoProfile: Maybe Profile` in `Connection` type; when connection is created as incognito on API call, random profile is created and saved to `profiles` table.

 Incognito profile is created only with a display name, it can be: